 Soon after intake into the study was completed in December 1974, preliminary statistical analysis showed that the 91 patients who had obstruction of the left main coronary artery had a better survival rate if they received surgery than if they were maintained on medical treatment.
-This result was published and well received.10
+This result was published and well received.

 However, the results associated with the remaining 595 patients, who were followed for an average of 36 months, showed no significant difference between the surgically and medically treated groups.
-11 This report stimulated a vigorous response from advocates of the procedure, and considerable controversy.
-12
+This report stimulated a vigorous response from advocates of the procedure, and considerable controversy.

 However, VA supported its cooperative study group, who continued their studies to further refine the circumstances that warranted surgery in this condition.
 After longer follow-up and further study, they defined other "high risk" conditions, in addition to left main coronary artery obstruction, that favored surgery.
-The results of these studies, and of subsequent work by others, led to guidelines for the selection of patients who would benefit from CABG.13 aspirin treatment (324 mg in buffered solution daily) taken for 12 weeks by 1,266 men with unstable angina (625 taking aspirin and 641 placebo).
-The incidence of death or acute myocardial infarction was 51 percent lower in the aspirin group than in the placebo group, with no difference in gastrointestinal symptoms or evidence of blood loss between the two groups.
+The results of these studies, and of subsequent work by others, led to guidelines for the selection of patients who would benefit from CABG.